LanguageMachines/clariah-plus-tasks/di.huc/Frog.T139.md

 3. ``(T139bM3)`` Evaluation stage (spring 2021)
 4. ``(T139bM4)`` Revision stage (summer 2021)

+## Progress Reports

+Detailed progression of this task is logged as part of our [regular progress reports](https://github.com/LanguageMachines/releasereport/tree/master/reports) .

+## Related tasks

+This task heavily depends on T108 FoLiA.
+It also relates to T096 LaMachine for distribution and T142 CLAM for the webservices.

 ## Changes

 * This task has entered a new stage and has been revised now lead developer Ko van der Sloot has retired.
 Almost all of the earlier deliverables have been completed and further maintenaince is now guaranteed by Maarten van Gompel.